Spores of the fungus, which grow in soil, may be inhaled.

 (See also Overview of Fungal Infections Overview of Fungal Infections Fungi are neither plants nor animals.
 They were once thought to be plants but are now classified as their own kingdom.
 Some fungi cause infections in people.
 Because fungal spores are often... read more .)

 Paracoccidioidomycosis is caused by inhaling spores of the fungus, which grow in soil.

-Most people who inhale the spores do not become ill.
-Symptoms, if they occur, usually occur years after the initial exposure.
+Most people who inhale the spores develop an infection that causes no symptoms.
+Symptoms, if they occur, usually develop months to years after the initial exposure.

 The infection may spread from the lungs to other parts of the body.
 Painful sores may develop in the mouth and on the skin.
 Infected lymph nodes become swollen, and pus may drain from them, breaking through the skin but causing little pain.
 The lymph nodes most commonly infected are those in the neck and under the arms.
-The liver and spleen may enlarge.
+The liver and spleen may enlarge, sometimes causing abdominal pain.
 Sometimes symptoms last a long time, but the infection is rarely fatal.